MarcoPelazza/ACTAM_project_Thrillizy/README.md

 #### Description

-The function initializes the conversion variable with the input notaMusicale, assuming no conversion is needed initially.
+The function initializes the conversion variable with the input `notaMusicale`, assuming no conversion is needed initially.
 It extracts the first two characters of the input note and stores it in the str variable.

 If the input note contains a sharp (♯), it iterates over the noteArray to find the corresponding note.